 As this cools the potatoes will continue to soak up the dressing.
 It's just what potatoes do, they like to soak up whatever they are mixed with.
 So, if you notice your salad is just a little dry when you are ready to serve, add a little more milk or chicken stock and some mayonnaise and it will restore the creaminess of your potato salad.

 For a classic potato salad, mayonnaise is required.
-You could use Miracle Whip but I do not like Miracle Whip at all so I would never use it personally.
-Want a "mayo-less" potato salad?
+You could use Miracle Whip but I do not like the taste of Miracle Whip so I would never use it personally.
+Want a “mayo-less” potato salad?
 Be sure to check out my recipe for German Potato Salad

 It's better to cut up potatoes before boiling them.
 They cook much faster when cut first.
 Also, you can leave the skin on the potatoes if you prefer.